metamath/lamp-guide/docs/11/index.md

 The top new line is set of labels being used as inputs into the justification.
 In this case there's only one label;
 the label you see may be different than what's shown here.
-Under that is a copy of that statement:
+Under that is a copy of each statement from each label, which in this case is one statement:

 > `|- 2 = ( 1 + 1 )`

 Notice that variable parts of this statement are boxed and directed lines connect them to another statement below.

-The statement below is the set of required patterns required by `oveq2i`, in this case `|- A = B`.
+In center of a visualization is always a sequence with zero or statements (the hypotheses of the reference being used), then a horizontal line below it, and then the reference's concluding statement below that.
+This is a common mathematical representation of a rule &em;
+a horizontal line with the preconditions above and the postcondition below.
+In this case we're using the reference `oveq2i` as the rule, which requires some statement of the form `|- A = B` and can then produce `|- ( C F A ) = ( C F B )`.

-The lines show that in this use of `oveq2i`, `A` will be `2`, and `B` will be `( 1 + 1 )`.
+The small connecting boxes and lines show that in this use of `oveq2i`, `A` will be `2`, and `B` will be `( 1 + 1 )`.

-The result of `oveq2i` are `( C F A ) = ( C F B )`.
+The results of `oveq2i` are always in the form `|- ( C F A ) = ( C F B )`.
 Any variable in its output must have the same values as this application of its inputs; `C` and `F` have no inputs, so they can be anything syntactically valid.
 This means we can use `oveq2i` to justify the final claim, `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )`.

-We can also hide justifications (including the visualization) any time.
+We can also hide the visualization any time.

 > Click on the green checkmark or step label for
 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the
-> display of its justification; since the justification
+> display of its visualization; since it is currently
 > is currently displayed, this will hide it.

-Let's do the same thing with the statement that uses associativity,
+Let's try out visualization on the statement that uses associativity,
 `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`,

 > Click on green checkmark or label for
 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the
-> display of its justification, revealing it.
+> display of its visualization, revealing it.

-You can now see that the justification of this step is `addassi` (addition is associative).
-This justification has multiple requirements, which as you can see are met.

 Let's end its display.

 > Click on the green checkmark or step label for
 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the
-> display of its justification, hiding it again.
+> display of its visualization, hiding it again.

 Please *do* try out visualization of different steps.
 We think seeing several will help better understand how it all works.

-#### Reordering steps
+#### Changing the order of steps

-You can reorder steps.
+You can change the order of the steps (as opposed to renumbering them).
 Sometimes you *need* to reorder steps, because steps can *only* be justified by the context (axioms and proven theorems) and previous steps.